nforgeio/RaspberryDebugger/README.md

    * We also publish and transfer the program file
 * Raspberry debugging can be enabled/disabled for specific projects
 * Multiple Raspberry connections are supported
-* Tested for C# and Visual Basic.
-Other .NET languages should also work
+* Tested for C# and Visual Basic: other .NET languages should also work
+* Detailed debug activity logs

 ### Configure your Raspberry